 The palace, which was refurbished some 15 years ago, accommodates an expensive hotel today.
 Part of the building was just renovated again.
 The Orangerie, a side building which was used to accommodate sensitive plants in winter, is now a café and restaurant.

 Pickles from Lübbenau are famous in Germany and abroad.
 The town reminds visitors of its specialty with pride and sells them at the tourist information office in the town center.

 Other than that, it is all about boat rides through Lübbenau’s little channels and the rivers in the region.
 Boat rental places on site offer it all.
 They have kayaks, canoes and similar rowing boats for one to five passengers.
 Those can be rented by the hour or for big tours lasting several days.
 Some rentals in Lübbenau even offer kayak tours to Berlin.

 Lots of gondola-style tubs with tables provide more lazy visitors with the opportunity of drinking while a capable gondola captain moves the boat through the channels.
-Getting drunk on the water is not a problem in Lübbenau.
+Getting drunk, or at least tipsy, on the water is not a problem in Lübbenau.

 Check out the video at the top of this page, for impressions from beautiful Lübbenau.